 One theoretical and conceptual framework uniquely suited to overcoming this difficulty is that of Non-Violent Resistance (NVR).
-NVR was pioneered in the geopolitical sphere by movements such as those led by Gandhi and Martin Luther King Jr (Gandhi, 1951; King, 2003).
+NVR was pioneered in the geopolitical sphere by movements such as those led by Gandhi and Martin Luther King Jr (Gandhi, 1951; King, 2003) and has been systematically adapted to the family context by Omer (2004; 2011).
 The core principle of NVR is that in a situation of conflict or disagreement, the choice to focus on changing the other leads to obstinate resistance and escalation, and causes the individual to miss opportunities to act productively by shaping their own behavior.
-In an NVR struggle one does not ask ‘How can I make you do this’ but rather ‘How can I act in a way that is more in line with my own beliefs’.
-In abiding resolutely to this principle many otherwise explosive situations can be diffused.
+In an NVR struggle one does not ask ‘How can I make you do this’ but rather ‘How can I stand by my own beliefs without attacking or giving in?.
+In abiding resolutely by this principle, parents can avoid being drawn into the swirl of the child's impulsive emotions and acts.
+In this way many explosive or spiralling interactions can be diffused.

-Translations of the NVR approach have already been made in the family and interpersonal sphere such as parent training for coping with adolescent self-destructive or aggressive behaviors (Weinblatt & Omer, 2008) as well as for highly dependent young adults (Lebowitz, Dolberger, Nortov, & Omer, 2012).
+Translations of the NVR approach have shown initial effectiveness in helping parents cope with child and adolescent self-destructive or aggressive behaviors (Oleffs et al., 2009; Weinblatt & Omer, 2008) as well with the demandingness of highly dependent young adults (Lebowitz, Dolberger, Nortov, & Omer, 2012).
 Both of these situation present parents with a complex dilemma in which behavioral approaches aimed at directly changing the child’s behavior may lead to counterproductive and rapidly escalating results.
-The SPACE Program applies the principles of NVR to help parents reduce their own accommodating behavior in the context of a child’s anxiety, while maintaining a supportive stance toward the child and coping effectively with resistance to change.
+The SPACE Program applies the principles of NVR to help parents reduce their own accommodating behavior in the context of a child’s anxiety, make a stand against maladaptive demands and expectations, and cope effectively with extreme emotional responses and resistance to change, while maintaining a supportive stance toward the child.

 The SPACE Program integrates this theoretical foundation in an attempt to operationalize a conceptual shift in parent-based interventions for childhood anxiety.
 It does not focus on teaching parents specific skills such as positive reinforcement or problem solving, nor does it attempt to use parents as lay therapists in order to modify the child’s behavior.
 Rather, it explicitly focuses on changing parent responses to the child’s anxious states, gradually withdrawing the accommodating behaviors on which the child has come to rely.
 In doing so it adopts a systemic rather than purely individual view of childhood anxiety.
 The program adopts principles and tools developed in other contexts, such as NVR, to provide parents with practical tools for acting in a unilateral fashion, neither encouraging maladaptive behavior nor acquiescing to it.
+The SPACE program is the first adaptation of the principles of NVR to an internalizing rather an externalizing disorder.
+The relevance of NVR to anxiety stems from its helping the parents to anchor themselves in their own responsible parental position, thus offering the child an anchor against his or her overwhelming emotions (Omer et al, 2013).
+Accomodation, in this view, is precisely a loss of the parental anchor, as the parents get carried away by the swell of the child's anxiety.

 Treatment Procedure and Clinical Vignettes